Ceci n'est pas une voiture… C'est un art de vivre

-I recently organised the Hay Book Arts Trail in Hay-on-Wye.
+In 2017, I organised the Hay Book Arts Trail in Hay-on-Wye.
 My time was fairly short for my own work as a result, but I was determined to produce something special.
 It then struck me that this was a perfect opportunity to turn a long-dormant fleeting idea into reality, and to be able to exhibit it in Hay Castle’s window too.

 Ceci n’est pas une voiture… c’est un art de vivre (this isn’t a car… it’s a way of life) is a familiar bumper sticker in 2cv circles.
 It conjures up the free spirited nature of many of those who live with these cars.
 While I was creating the content, I transposed ‘vivre’ with ‘livre’ which seems appropriate – not a car but a piece of book art!

 I didn’t want to do anything permanent to the doors themselves, so the binding is simply wound and tied rope.
 The removable inner door cards suggested the idea of creating a collage covering to provide content.
 The collages illustrate the history of the 2cv, and the 2cv lifestyle.
 The book-page bunting provides further content.
 These pages are taken from ‘An awfully big adventure’ by Beryl Bainbridge with further collaged wording evoking the adventures I’ve had with this car.